Home Feedback Contents Search

 http://www.soberrecovery.com/links/resources.html You will also find an extensive EATING DISORDERS resource section: http://www.soberrecovery.com/links/eatingdisordersresources.html

-The Addiction Recovery Guide: http://www.addictionrecoveryguide.com/index.html Assists individuals struggling with drug addiction and alcoholism find help that best suits their needs.
-From evaluation to residential treatment, we have selected a range of outstanding programs and resources.
+The Addiction Recovery Guide: http://beat-addiction.com/ Assists individuals struggling with drug addiction and alcoholism find help that best suits their needs.
+They have evaluation and treatment suggestions.
+They also have selected a range of outstanding programs and resources.
 To seek online help from others in recovery and to share your success story, visit our message board.

 Addiction Treatment and Drug Rehab Recovery Connection (RCx) offers addiction treatment and drug rehab referrals nationwide.
 Learn about symptoms of alcoholism, drug addiction, substance abuse and treatment centers.